-Practice Statement: The one-call centre serves the entire Province of Ontario so that an excavator need only make one call for its members and a facility owner/operator need only belong to a single one-call centre.
+Practice Statement: A one-call centre serves each province so that an excavator need only make one call for its members and a facility owner/operator need only belong to a single one-call centre.

 Practice Description: One-call centre programs are designed to promote ease of use for members (facility owners/operators) and for excavators.
 This ease of use is enhanced when a one-call centre serves a specifically defined geopolitical area that does not coincide with the service area of another one-call centre.